relinc/ncorr_cpp/README.md

 Radius sub is the radius of the subregion being tracked.
 This must correspond to have a few identifiable markers in the radius.

+DIC Config has three options.
+NO_UPDATE never removes points from being tracked.
+If the object under analysis remains cohesive the entire time, this option makes sense.

+Default output is chosen to be e1 or the first principle strain.
+This lowers the need for perfect alignment of sample in camera.